Schools advise students to wear PE attire amid warm weather

 Another parent, who wanted to be known only as Mr Chan, said he has two daughters attending different secondary schools.
 While both schools’ uniforms include pinafores, only one school has eased the uniform regulations.

-“As a parent, I’d rather my daughter be comfortable.
+“As a parent, I would rather my daughter be comfortable.
 The school should be flexible and understanding in view of what is going on,” he said.

 Mr Chan added that he is not overly concerned as his daughter is old enough to take care of herself, but he noted that parents of primary school children may worry more as younger children could be less adept at spotting signs of dehydration or voicing out concerns.